hilmanski/onebitedev-hugo-old/content/posts/control-flow-conditional-statement-in-rust.md

 +++
 date = 2021-09-28T16:00:00Z
 description = "Learn how to implement a Control flow or Conditional statement in Rust.
-Using if and else" series = ["start learning Rust"] title = "Control flow / Conditional statement in Rust" topic = ["rust"]
+Using if and else" draft = true series = ["start learning Rust"] title = "Control flow and Conditional statement in Rust" topic = ["rust"]

 +++